OfficeDev/Microsoft-Teams-Samples/samples/bot-task-module/csharp/README.md

 Bot Framework Teams Dialog sample.

 This bot has been created using [Bot Framework](https://dev.botframework.com).
-It shows how to fetch a Dialogs from Hero Card or Adaptive Card buttons and receive input from the Dialogs in the bot.
+It shows how to fetch a Dialog from Hero Card or Adaptive Card buttons and receive input from the Dialog in the bot.

 ## Included Features
 * Bots